jdunkerley/jdunkerley/AWS Developer.md

         - Preferred option for mission critical systems
         - Roll back easy as just involves killing new ASG
         - Works on single instance
+    - Blue/Green
+        - As per immutable but swap URL in DNS at end
 - Code and configuration in an S3 bucket
     - Config written in JSON or YAML
     - Called `.config` in `.ebextensions` folder
     - `.ebextensions` in top level of application source code bundle
     - Use to change the instance size (S3 file)
+    - Precedence: Default, .ebextensions, Saved Config, Settings directly applied
 - Delete of environment deletes whole stack
 - When using with RDS
     - Good for Dev / Test as database coupled with environment